Derby: Media

 The Derby Telegraph (formerly the Derby Evening Telegraph) is the city's daily newspaper.
 Crime writer Richard Cox set his first book around his own experience as a Derby Telegraph reporter in the 1970s.
 The Derby Trader was a free weekly newspaper that is no longer in print.

 BBC Radio Derby, the BBC's local station for Derbyshire and East Staffordshire, is based on St Helen's Street in the city and offers local, national and international news, features, music and sports commentaries.
 It is available on 104.5 FM and 1116 AM, on 95.3 FM in north and mid-Derbyshire and on 96.0 FM in the Buxton area, as well as being streamed on the internet.
 The BBC in Derby have their own local website for the area providing news, travel and weather information, as well as other features.

-Local television programmes are provided by BBC East Midlands and ITV Central.
+Local news and television programmes are provided by BBC East Midlands and ITV Central.
+The city's television signals are received from the Waltham TV transmitter.

-Capital Midlands is the biggest commercial radio station in the city, broadcasting to Derby on 102.8 FM from the transmitter at Drum Hill, just outside the city.
+Capital Midlands (previously Capital East Midlands and Ram FM) is the biggest commercial radio station in the city, broadcasting to Derby on 102.8 FM from the transmitter at Drum Hill, just outside the city.
 It broadcasts a Contemporary Hit Radio (CHR) format, with Top 40 chart hits aimed at the city's under-35s.